 Your WordPress host could be lightning fast, but it isn’t always a magic wand for horribly coded or un-optimized plugins and themes.
 We see this all the time here at Kinsta.
 Sometimes even just one bad plugin or snippet of code can be your site’s worst enemy, and bring everything to a crawl.
-That is why we monitor our customers sites constantly with New Relic tracking and even have a banned plugin list.
+That is why we monitor our customer’s sites with Kinsta APM tool and even have a banned plugin list.
 Today we are going to share with you some handy, lesser-known WordPress performance plugins that can help you troubleshoot and speed up your site.

 It might sound ironic to fix a plugin or script with another plugin.
 That might not the best way to solve a problem.
 But for those that aren’t WordPress developers, in many cases, this might be what you have to resort to.
 There is no such thing as a perfect plugin or developer, and so sometimes having a few tricks up your sleeve to get them to operate better and faster can come in quite useful.
 A lot of these plugins listed below are not as popular, some only having a couple thousand installs, but they definitely deserve some extra recognition, along with their developers.